 The Qur’an is made up of 114 Surah.
 Some people call Surah as Chapters, but Surah and Chapters are distinctively different from one another.
 Here’s why:

 - Chapters have a chronology order; the earliest writing is placed at the beginning and continued on with the later piece.
 But is the earliest Surah placed in the beginning of the Qur’an then followed with later revelations?
 If the Qur’an is in a historic chronology order, it would have “Iqra bismi Rabbi kal-ladhi khalaqa.” in the beginning, and some of the ayat of Surah Al-Baqarah at the very end.
 So the Qur’an is not in a Chapter-order, nor by size, nor by subject [if one asks what is the subject of Surah Al-Baqarah, it’s going to be a very difficult question to answer :)].
-However, Ustadh Nouman is convinced that the Surah of Qur’an ARE ORGANIZED by what has been decreed by Allah s.w.t., which will be covered in the later notes, insya Allah.
+Even so, all of the Surah in the Qur’an ARE ORGANIZED by what has been decreed by Allah s.w.t.

-- Chapters also have a title, which summarizes everything about the content of the Chapter.
-The Qur’an doesn’t do that.
+- Chapters also have titles, which summarize everything about the contents within that Chapter.
+The Qur’an doesn’t do this.

 Therefore, from the literature perspective, it is incorrect to call a Surah as Chapter.
 It is unique on its own identity.
 The Qur’an has its own standard, thus we cannot compare the Qur’an to any other literature.